West Virginia Plumbing License: How to Become a Plumber in West Virginia

 Learning the plumbing trade is no quick or easy feat.
 It takes years to learn how to do the job right, and almost every state has deemed that necessary to protect the health and safety of its people.
 That’s why most states require plumbers to train for several years, gain plumbing experience, and demonstrate through testing that they are competent to be licensed

-According to the U.S. Bureau of Labor and Statistics, there are 469,900 plumbers nationwide and West Virginia employs 1,110 of them.
-That number is projected to grow 5% from 2020 to 2030 across the country, but in West Virginia that rate is a little higher at 7%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
-The news is even better for Helpers of Pipelayers, Plumbers, Pipefitters, and Steamfitters in West Virginia with a projected growth rate of 18%!
+According to the U.S. Bureau of Labor and Statistics, there are 469,000 plumbers nationwide and West Virginia employs 1,450 of them.
+That number is projected to grow 5% from 2021 to 2031 across the country.
+In West Virginia that rate is a little higher for Helpers of Pipelayers, Plumbers, Pipefitters, and Steamfitters at 7%, according to CareerOneStop, the U.S. Department of Labor’s job search website.

 » Want to grow your plumbing business?
 Click here to get a demo.